puppetlabs-toy-chest/wash-ruby/README.md

 #Wash.prefetch_entry_schemas

 Wash.run(<root_klass>, ARGV)
 ```

-`<root_klass>` should the plugin root's class object.
+`<root_klass>` is the plugin root's class object.
+The plugin root must implement the `init` and `list` methods.
 For example, if the plugin root is something like

 ```
 class MyPluginRoot < Wash::Entry